nsbuitrago/libparasail-sys/README.md

 # libparasail-sys

-This crate provides unsafe Rust bindings for [parasail](https://github.com/jeffdaily/parasail). libparasail-sys uses an autotools build for the C library and bindgen to generate Rust bindings.
+This crate provides unsafe Rust bindings for [parasail](https://github.com/jeffdaily/parasail).
 Safe bindings are planned and will be available in the future.

 Note that [parasail-sys](https://github.com/anp/parasail-sys) similarly provides unsafe Rust bindings, but has been archived since 2020.
-The goal of libparasail-sys is to provide an up to date set of bindings for parasail.
+The intention of libparasail-sys is to provide an up to date set of bindings for parasail in case things change in the original library.

 ## Building

-The parasail C library is built using the preferred autools-based method.
-You will need a compatible toolchain for these steps.
 Assuming you have [cargo](https://doc.rust-lang.org/stable/cargo/) setup, you can build libparasail-sys to check that the bindings compile with `cargo build`.
+Note that we try and use system parasail by default and then try to build using CMake if no system package is found (see [build.rs](https://gitlab.com/nsbuitrago/libparasail-sys/-/blob/main/build.rs?ref_type=heads) or the [CMake build instructions](https://github.com/jeffdaily/parasail/tree/master?tab=readme-ov-file#cmake-build) in the original library repo).
+To force using system parasail, set the `PARASAIL_NO_VENDOR=1` environment variable.

-## Testing
+# Testing

-Bindgen provides tests to verify that the layout, size, and alignment of the generated FFI structs match what bindgen thinks they should be.
-To check, run `cargo test`.
+Bindgen provides tests to check the generated FFI structs.
+For verification, run `cargo test`.
 Assuming no modification has been made to the `bindings.rs`, this should pass successfully.
 This crate has been tested with cargo 1.77.0-nightly.

 ## Contributing